jostylr/role-dnd-hybrid/src/fudge.md

 Then the GM takes in all the levels into account and spins a story.
 Negative levels lead to something bad relevant to it (poor attack might lose to dropping a weapon or hitting a teammate).
 Then relative levels of stuff above Mediocre lead to actions.

 Damage is loosely based on FUDGE rules, but it depends on what a round actually represents.
+That is, if a round is the entried combat, then something that might just have been a scratch might turn into a hurt.
+This also depends on how well the offense went overall to determine how long it might have taken.